Klas96/Stochastic-Optimization/README.md

 ### 1.

-Initialize the population by randomly generating N binary strings (chromosomes)
+Initialize the population by randomly generating N binary (chromosomes)

 ### 2.